Welcome to today's edition of the Rush 24-7 podcast.

 The only way the FBI can use that is if a representative from an Islamic or Muslim community reaches out to them and says, hey, there's something going on here that we think you should know about.

-Well, let's go to the audio soundbice.
+Well, let's go to the audio sound biceps last night on the Kelly file.

-She said, What's going on here?
+She said, what's going on here?

 Why is the FBI not getting these guys, even though they're being told, even though they're on the radar?

-Get this wet blanket of political correctness off the backs of law enforcement.
+Get this wet blanket of political correctness off the backs of law enforcement, off the backs of the FBI.

-Last time I was on you, Megan, I got about 35 calls from agents who are on the job now at different levels saying, boy, you hit the nail on the head.
+Last time I was on with you, Megan, I got about 35 calls from agents who are on the job now at different levels saying, boy, you hit the nail on the head.

 The rules of engagement, what the Bureau is being told about what they can do and what they can't do.